The world is already buying from South India.

 This belief is wrong.
 And it has cost a lot of people a lot of years.

 The reality is that India exports over 11,000 different types of products, to 115 countries, from businesses of every size.
-Surat, Rajkot, Ahmedabad, Ludhiana, Coimbatore — not port cities — produce the majority of India’s exports.
-Most exporters running successful businesses started with a single product, a basic company registration, and someone who showed them the path.
+Tiruppur, Coimbatore, Ludhiana — not port cities — produce the majority of India’s exports.
+Tamil Nadu alone handles 27% of India’s entire textile exports.
+Kerala’s spices reach 180+ countries.
+Most exporters running successful businesses started with a single product and someone who showed them the path.

 What creates the illusion that export is “not for people like me” is the sheer volume of jargon: IEC codes, EPC membership, HS codes, Incoterms, DGFT, RoDTEP, Letter of Credit, AD Code, ECGC.
 When you don’t know what any of that means, the whole thing feels like a foreign language.
 And so most people do nothing.